martinrotter/rssguard/docs/source/features/scraping.md

 * URL - RSS Guard simply downloads feed file from given location and behaves like everyone would expect.
 * Local file - RSS Guard uses file in local filesystem as feed source.
 * Script - see below.
-* Built-in web browser - see below.
+* Built-in web browser with JavaScript support - see below.

 ## 'Script' option
 If you choose `Script` option, then you cannot provide URL of your feed, and you rely on custom script to generate feed file and provide its contents to [**standard output** (stdout)](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
 Data written to standard output should be valid feed data.